kazuto-nishimori/Open-Source-GIS/lab8/index.md

 The next step involved quantifying the survey results and dividing into quintiles.
 This step was the hardest to reproduce, and a lot of guesswork went in, as few details were ever published by the authors.
 Even the steps written down by the authors are unclear at times, for example the authors mention that the data was split into quintiles where the lowest quintile was given a score of 0 and the highest, a 5.
 This makes no sense as a scale from 0 to 5 is in fact a sextile.
 An example of the kind of guesswork involved is the binary yes-no question.
 How a binary is mapped to a quintile has rather significant implications because it affects its weight: 1 for no and 5 for yes carries a much larger weight than 2 and 4 respectively.
 Considering 5 out of the 7 criteria in the access category is a binary question, this is an unacceptable oversight.

 Next, the scores were weighed and added to recreate the final adaptive capacity score for each household.
-We weighed the scores in such a way (scale of 0.4 to 2) that the total household resilience score is on a scale of 1 to 5.
-Although not explicitly stated, Malcolm et al most likely scaled the scores to be out of 100, seeing that they report the capacity score at a range of -0.80 to 39.33 at the household level.
+We weighed the scores in such a way (scale of 0.4 to 2) that the total household resilience score would be on a scale of 1 to 5.
+It is unclear how the authors scaled their score, as the capacity score is reported to have a range of -0.80 to 39.33 at the household level.
 The negative score is curious, since it is unclear how a “quintile” from 0 to 5 could possibly produce such a number, but this is not explained.
 Finally these scores were aggregated using their TA id, averaged and joined with the TA layer to create this map: